 Although the human-lion conflict is presently negligible, the situation may go out of hand quickly.
 Moreover, reports have emerged that over 20,000 unguarded wells in the Protected Area have contributed to multiple lion deaths.
 Additionally, due to the penetration of Asiatic lions in one place, the risks of genetic inbreeding is quite high.

-The IUCN status of Asiatic Lion as Endangered has prompted the authorities to take multiple steps to protect the existing population of Asiatic Lions.
+- The IUCN status of the Asiatic Lion as Endangered has prompted the authorities to take multiple steps to protect the existing population of Asiatic Lions.

 FAQs on Asiatic Lions

-The International Union for the Conservation of Nature (IUCN) Red List status of Asiatic Lion is Endangered.
+The International Union for the Conservation of Nature (IUCN) Red List status of the Asiatic Lion is Endangered.
+The Asiatic Lion is an endangered species and was once on the brink of getting extinct.
+In 2010, the population of the Asian Lion finally increased to 411 in India.

-According to an announcement made by the Indian Prime Minister Mr Narendra Modi on 10th June 2020, the Asiatic Lion population has grown by 29%, from 523 in 2015 to 674 in 2020.
+According to an announcement by Indian Prime Minister Narendra Modi on 10th June 2020, the Asiatic Lion population has grown by 29%, from 523 in 2015 to 674 in 2020.
+This is a huge improvement because the population of the Asiatic Lion was steadily decreasing in the last few decades.